Mike-Devel/boost_dep_graph/README.md

 - After starting the program, you'll be asked for the boost root directory you want to analyze
-- After analysis is finshed (which takes a couple of seconds on my system) it will show you the depednecny graph between the boost libraries:
+- After analysis is finshed (which takes a couple of seconds on my system) it will show you the dependency graph between the boost libraries:
   - A library `BoostA` depends on library `BoostB`, if any of the header or source files of `BoostA` (not the test files) includes any of the headers of librar `BoostB`
   - The analysis does not consider any form of conditional inclusion, so if e.g. Boost.Array is only included when compiled in pre-c++11 mode, it will still show a dependency